amoAHCP/vxms/README.md

 # vxms
 Vxms is a modular micro service framework, based 100% on Vert.x 3.
 While Vert.x is a totally unopinionated framework/toolkit, vxms helps the developer to create (micro) services typically using REST and/or events.
-Currently vxms consists of 1 base module and 4 extension modules, helping the developer to write Jax-RX like REST services, WebSocket endpoints and handling service registration/discovery using etcd.
-Since the *core module* is using Java SPIs to handle REST, WebSocket and service registration you can adopt the API easily for your needs.
+Currently vxms consists of 1 base module and 4 extension modules, helping the developer to write Jax-RX like REST services, EventBus endpoints and handling service registration/discovery using etcd.
+Since the *core module* is using Java SPIs to handle REST, EventBus and service registration you can adopt the API easily for your needs.
 Vxms only uses Vert.x-core and Vert.x-web extension as dependencies and any other Vert.x extension will work in vxms out of the box.